vincentoleary/My-Resume/MyCV.md

 + Nonprofit Board Prep Program, Young Involved Philadelphia (YIP) \hfill Philadelphia, PA (2018)
 + Rebuilding Native Nations, University of Arizona: Native Nations Institute \hfill Tuscon, AZ (2017)

-## Work Experience
+## Experience
 \vspace{-18pt}
 \par\noindent\rule{\textwidth}{1pt}
 \vspace{-18pt}

 __Honeycomb Salon__ \hfill Wheeling, WV
-__Co-Founder__ \hfill Jan 2019 - Present
+__Co-Founder/Manager__ \hfill Jan 2019 - Present
 Purchased a 23-year-old hair and nail salon and reopened as Honeycomb Salon with my wife and co-founder.

 + Transitioned from established brand to new business without losing customers; grew revenue 20% in first 6 months
-+ Managed inventory of 200+ products for sale; maintain relationships with 900+ customers
++ Managed inventory of 200+ products for sale; maintained relationships with 900+ customers

 __Carnegie Science Center: Center for STEM Education and Career Development__ \hfill Pittsburgh, PA
-__Americorps VISTA for Development__ \hfill Sep 2018 - Present
+__AmeriCorps VISTA for Development__ \hfill Sep 2018 - Present
-First Americorps VISTA hire at Fab Lab makerspace facility within Carnegie Science Center.
+First AmeriCorps VISTA hire at Fab Lab maker-space facility within Carnegie Science Center.
 Supervised flagship youth mentoring program and doubled enrollment to 40 participants year over year.

 + Authored guidebook on one-year timeline to introduce first-of-its-kind mentoring program to global Fab Lab network
-+ Evaluated success of mentoring program through interviews and informal conversations with participants
++ Assisted with planning, implementing, and evaluating regional outreach to potential mentor/mentee participants
-+ Recognized nationally as "Most Innovative Maker-Centered Learning Program of the Year" by US2020 and Citizen Schools
++ Recognized as "Most Innovative Maker-Centered Learning Program of the Year" by Makers + Mentors Network

 __White House Office of Science and Technology Policy: U.S. Global Change Research Program__ \hfill Washington, DC
 __Truman Scholarship Summer Institute Intern__ (Chris Avery , PhD.) \hfill Jun - Jul 2018
 Recognized for exemplary contributions towards the publication of Volume II of the 4th National Climate Assessment, an inter-agency effort coordinated by the White House to identify and explain the risks of climate change to policymakers.

-+ Liaised with team of lead authors of each of 30+ chapters to draft imagery requirements for Volume II
++ Negotiated with lead authors on image requirements and addressed questions, issues from stakeholders
 + Recommended portfolio of publicly available images by agreed to deadline for each of 30+ chapters in Volume II

 __Academy of Natural Sciences of Drexel University__ \hfill Philadelphia, PA